dagbjorn/microcoffeeoncloud/README.md

         wsl --unregister docker-desktop
         wsl --unregister docker-desktop-data

-In addition, you'll need the basic Java development tools (IDE w/ Java 17 and Maven) installed on your development machine.
+In addition, you'll need the basic Java development tools (IDE w/ Java 21 and Maven) as well as Groovy 5 installed on your development machine.

 You will also need OpenSSL 3.x to create a self-signed wildcard certificate.
 Finally, [curl](https://curl.se/) and [jq](https://stedolan.github.io/jq/) are needed.